Museum of Sydney

 Museum of Sydney information

-Built on the site of Sydney’s first (and infamously pungent) Government House, the MoS is a fragmented, story-telling museum using state-of-the-art installations to explore the city’s people, places, cultures and evolution.
+Built on the site of Sydney’s first (and infamously pungent) Government House, the MoS is a fragmented, story-telling museum, which uses state-of-the-art installations to explore the city’s people, places, cultures and evolution.
 The history of the indigenous Eora people is highlighted – touching on the millennia of continuous occupation of this place.
 Be sure to open some of the many stainless-steel and glass drawers (they close themselves).

 In the forecourt, check out the disarming Edge of Trees sculpture by Janet Laurence and Fiona Foley.
 There’s a cool cafe too.